BarryCarlyon/twitch_conduit_tools/README.md

 - Uses GitHub for update delivery and code management (and mac app store for MAS builds)
 - JWT tokens are generated _inside_ the App via [auth0/node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken), as apposed to "ClientSide" like [this example](https://barrycarlyon.github.io/twitch_misc/examples/extension_config/)
 - A number of [sindresorhus](https://github.com/sindresorhus/) Electron Modules.

-## Insomnia?

-Basically this app is a "save my Extension configs" Insomnia-esque Rest Client.
-That wraps the main Extension functions in a handy Application.
-With some extra features!

-[Insomnia](https://insomnia.rest/) is a Rest client.
-I have written a Plugin for Insomnia to aid with JWT generating inside Insomnia itself.
-You can find that [here on Github](https://github.com/BarryCarlyon/insomnia-plugin-twitch-extension-barrycarlyon)

-## Warranty

-If you break your extension from using this tool it's your own fault and the author(s) accept no responsbility for problems caused to your extension from using this tool.
-Granted the worse thing you might do is deprecate a bits product you actually needed.....

 ## License